South Cambridgeshire Logo

 TV and Film

-Michaela Coel is the British creator and actress behind Chewing Gum (breaking the fourth wall before 'Fleabag') and I May Destroy You, which won an Emmy for its writing.
-While 'Chewing Gum' is a comedy about uptight virgin Tracey, 'I May Destroy You' is a much darker plot as we follow Arabella, a writer in the public eye who is attacked and has to try and rebuild her life.
+Michaela Coel is the British creator and actress behind Chewing Gum and I May Destroy You, which won an Emmy for its writing.
+Chewing Gum is a comedy about uptight virgin Tracey.
+I May Destroy You is a much darker plot.
+The show follows Arabella, a writer in the public eye who is attacked and must rebuild her life.

 Contact Details